mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-look-back-at-hashflare.md

 +++
+date = 2026-01-25
-title = "A Look Back at HashFlare: A Cloud Mining Cautionary Tale" date = 2026-01-25 description = "A reflection on the HashFlare cloud mining service.
+title = "A Look Back at HashFlare: A Cloud Mining Cautionary Tale" description = "A reflection on the HashFlare cloud mining service.
 What started as a profitable venture turned out to be one of the largest Ponzi schemes in the crypto space.
 A cautionary tale for all."
 [taxonomies]
-tags = ["hashflare", "cloud mining", "cryptocurrency", "bitcoin", "scam", "ethics", "reflection"] [extra] author = "mxaddict"
+tags = ["hashflare", "cloud mining", "cryptocurrency", "bitcoin", "scam", "ethics", "reflection"]
 +++

 Back in 2017, I wrote an article about a cloud mining service called HashFlare.